SteffenBrinckmann/common-workflow-description/README.md

   - no jupyter (for now) lets do the comparison as direct as possible
   - sem.py is a suggestion for the common example
   - can we update to the latest version of pyiron-wf?
+- how to ensure the order is kept
 - let's have also an numerical example
 - let's have a combined example
 - can we find better names for things: storage, smartSample